 In 2009, Scripture Mission offered to sell the premises to the University of Helsinki, which runs the Taita Research Station with its research extension in Kenya (Taita Environmental Research and Resource Arc - TERRA).
 In 2004, Prof. Petri Pellikka led student exhibition to the Taita Hills using Hebron for first time as a logistical centre and for accommodation.
 Since then Prof. Pellikka led research groups once or twice a year to Taita Hills using Hebron more and more.
 In 2009 he invited Prof. Jouko Rikkinen (botany) of the University of Helsinki to the Taita Hills.
 They were shared with the news that Scripture Mission was selling Hebron.

 In January 2011, rector Thomas Wilhelmsson of the University of Helsinki officially opened the Taita Research Station.
-When looking back to the history since 1989, more than 60 MSc thesis and more than 12 PhD thesis are done about the Taita Hills at the University of Helsinki only, but great number also within cooperation partners at universities in Kenya and elsewhere.
+When looking back to the history since 1989, over 60 MSc thesis and 14 PhD dissertations are done about the Taita Hills and Taita Taveta County at the University of Helsinki only, but great number also within cooperation partners at universities in Kenya and elsewhere.